 Where To Research Mattresses

 After discussing with your partner and deciding what mattress specifications you’ll be looking for, start researching what mattresses are available at your price point.
-This process is simplified online by allowing you to see many companies side by side with all of the information laid out for you.
+This process is simplified online by allowing you to see many online mattress companies side by side with all of the information laid out for you.

-It is important to keep track of the companies you’ve looked at, what you liked about them, what you didn’t like about their mattresses and other’s experiences or impressions of your options.
+It is important to keep track of the online companies you’ve looked at, what you liked about them, what you didn’t like about their mattresses and other’s experiences or impressions of your options.
 You can use a chart like this to make researching a breeze: